Skip to content

 try:

-# Serialize the Zeep object to a native Python dict for the Agent
+# Zeep returns a complex object; we convert to string or dict for the Agent

 except Exception as e: